-As a graduate seminar, each participant will be expected to attend class and be prepared to discuss the assigned readings.
+This is a graduate seminar, so each participant will be expected to attend class and be prepared to discuss the assigned readings.
 Active student participation is essential to a successful seminar.
 Participating actively means contributing to class discussion, something that involves both speaking and listening.